Last Updated: 14 Jan 2026

 - Design and customise teaching and learning to support these children and youths in collaboration with their families and community agencies.

-- Receive training and grow in your craft as a SPED teacher.
+- Grow professionally through training and other learning opportunities so as to grow your craft as a SPED teacher.

-- Work closely with allied professionals and teacher aides to provide quality educational experiences for students.
+- Partner closely with allied professionals and teacher aides to provide quality educational experiences for students.

 How SPED teachers create impact